How Much Does a Trip to Italy Cost?

 Venice: the Basilica and Museum of San Marco

 In my opinion, the best thing to see in Venice is the city itself.
 We spent most of our time walking around Venice and visited just a few places: the Basilica of San Marco, Basilica di Santa Maria della Salute and the Church of San Zaccaria.
-If we’d had more time (and if the lines hadn’t been so long), we would have visited other main sights like the Doge’s Palace, Accademia, Scuola Grande di San Rocco and Peggy Guggenheim Collection.
+You can add visits to other main sights like the Doge’s Palace, Accademia, Scuola Grande di San Rocco and Peggy Guggenheim Collection.

 Shopping and Miscellaneous Expenses

-Subway in Rome: $5 each ride (1.5 euros per person, kids under 10 free).
+Subway in Rome: $5 each ride (1.5 euros per person, kids over 10 pay the same, kids under 10 free).
 We took the subway four times: to and from the train station to the apartment, and to and from the Colosseum.
-Total for subways in Rome: $20
+Note that it may be more economical to use a ride share or taxi for a family.
+Approximate total for subways in Rome: $23

-Souvenirs: We packed carry-on only (see how we did that here), so we had very little space for souvenirs.
+Souvenirs: We packed carry-on only, so we had very little space for souvenirs.
 We bought a few small items: some biscotti, postcards, glass trinkets in Venice, a Christmas ornament, painted bookmarks, and small toys for the kids.
-Our total for souvenirs/gifts: approximately $100
+Our total for souvenirs/gifts: approximately $120

 Optional additional costs: